Git Triangular Workflow - @{push} branches

 The Problem

-If you use GitHub or GitLab to make Pull / Merge Requests, you probably have a workflow that looks something like this:
+If you use GitHub (or any other git hosting solution) to make Pull Requests, you probably have a workflow that looks something like this:

-5. Rebase your PR branch as needed: git pull --rebase up/master && git push --force-with-lease
+Rebase your PR branch as neededgit pull --rebase origin/main

 If you've used this for a while, you might notice there's a bit of a problem here, in that there are really two different upstream branches you care about for a Pull Request branch:

-1. The branch you want to pull or rebase from, and eventually merge into (i.e. origin/master).
+1. The Base Branch: the branch you want to pull or rebase from, and eventually merge into (origin/main).

 By setting @{upstream} to the branch you want to push to, you lose the ability to easily have the branch also track the branch it will end up being merged into.